EddyLuten/bhreia.com/docs/adventures/blue-skies/places/korbans-memorial.md

   > The survivors' camp at Cauldin's Point.
 People are standing in line, waiting for food.
 - Mt.
 Amarantos
   > You look down the mouth of a volcano into the hot bubbling mass below.
 It's hard to tell, but it looks like a large creature swims through it.

+Korban says you must press the white orb attached to the platform in front of the portal to activate it.
+It locks in the target currently displayed and opens the portal.
+However, it seems that the platform was removed while Korban was blind.
+Perhaps by the latest visitor?

+### Korban's Info

+Korban has some information about each destination that the portal can reach.
+However, Korban's data is almost 900 years outdated.

+#### Earth

+Earth is a savage place without magic and solely inhabited by humans.
+They are technologically regressed compared to the people of these lands (meaning Korbantir before it was named so).

+#### Lunar Colony

+The Lunar Colony, [[reenashi]], is a recent development spearheaded and named after Korban's sister, Reenash.
+There are two ways of getting there: by portal or by [[asterskif]].
+The only other portal that Korban knows of is in Darvia.

+Korban is surprised that they haven't heard of the lunar colony.

+#### Cauldin's Point

+Cauldin's Point camp is an encampment led by his dear friend Cauldin of Leikon, who fell in love with the area while traveling through it.
+It is an excellent place to build a town, centrally located with plenty of fresh water and fertile soil.

+#### Mt.
+Aramantos

+Korban declines to tell more about this location.

+If persuaded, he will say that the place is named Mt.
+Aramantos, a prison of an evil greater than Amalchi.
+He tells them not to go there and leave it be.

+## Breaking the Sphere

+It is possible to break the sphere.
+However, a powerful **6th-level** abjuration spell protects it.
+The sphere is indestructible until the spell is removed.

+All damage deflects back to the dealer while the spell is still active.

+If the spell is dispelled, but the sphere isn't broken, Korban will slowly suffocate to death.

+If the sphere breaks after the spell ends, the falling shards of glass impale him, ending his life.